-You can incorporate all the SEO techniques you like, but if your copy and entire website aren’t as relevant to your target audience as possible, you will not generate the traffic or leads you are hoping for.
+You can incorporate all the SEO techniques you like, but if your copy isn’t relevant and your keywords are not targeted to intent, you will not generate the traffic or leads you are hoping for.

 LSI keywords are semantically related to your main keyword.
 A lot of people think LSI keywords are synonyms.
 Synonyms are useful LSI keywords, but LSI incorporates all keywords frequently found together because they share the same context.

-For example, ‘Apple’ and ‘iPhone’ and ‘smartphone’ are LSI keywords.
-However, ‘apple’, ‘juicy’ and ‘orchard’ are also LSI keywords; LSI ensures that the search query display shows pages relevant to the industry and topic your audience is looking for.
-Incorporating LSI, therefore, helps you better serve your user search intent.
+For example, ‘Apple' and ‘iPhone' and ‘smartphone' are LSI keywords.
+However, ‘apple', ‘juicy' and ‘orchard' are also LSI keywords.
+LSI ensures that the search query display shows pages relevant to the industry and topic your audience is looking for.
+Incorporating LSI, therefore, helps you better serve your user’s search intent.